 In the documentary, currently streaming on Netflix, a profile of David is visible just for a second at the 55:18 mark.
 It’s gone as soon as it starts.
 But it’s one second that Marcia didn’t have before.

 Reaching for memories of her brother sometimes feels like reaching for air.
 It’s been so long, and Marcia’s life had to go on.
 A gifted photographer, she’s been married 25 years and has three kids, the youngest of whom bears an uncanny resemblance to David.

 Marcia’s mom Betty passed away last year.
 She never got to know – not on this side of eternity anyway – that her son volunteered to go into the Titan II complex early that morning.
 In fact, by the time Schlosser’s work was published, Alzheimer’s disease had robbed Betty of even the memory of her son.

 In earlier days, Betty lived in a home backing up to Geller park in Heath.
 Always visible from her yard was a Crimson King Red Maple tree planted in David’s memory.
 Marcia’s sister Mary Ann lives there now.
 She keeps watch over the home.
 And the memories.
 And the tree.

 Now mature, that Crimson King has peaked at about 40 feet tall.
 But it will never be as tall as Senior Airman David Livingston.
-He was a boy who jumped out of a window naked who became a man who jumped into danger suited up in space gear.
+He was a boy who jumped out of a window in his birthday suit who became a man who jumped into danger in a space suit.